This map can tell you when fall foliage is peaking in 2022

 Some areas could be helped by more rainfall — as long as it doesn't come with strong storm winds that knock leaves down.

-"When there is more rain, the colors pop even more," the National Parks Service says, adding, "When there is a cool fall, the red maple leaves appear brighter as well."
+"When there is more rain, the colors pop even more," the National Park Service says, adding, "When there is a cool fall, the red maple leaves appear brighter as well."

 When chlorophyll steps aside, other pigments shine